What does it mean to be significant?

 Let me count the ways both Biddy Chambers and Lettie Cowman changed people’s lives!

-Not everyone will write a ground-breaking devotional still being read nearly a century later.
+Not everyone will write a ground-breaking devotional that is still read a century later.

 But there are simple ways to make a difference.